Understanding Medicare Special Needs Plans in Cherokee County, Alabama

 Key Medicare Enrollment Periods

-- Medicare Advantage Open Enrollment Period (MA OEP): Between January 1 and March 31, people already enrolled in Medicare Advantage can make a one-time change—switch to another plan or return to Original Medicare.
+- Medicare Advantage Open Enrollment Period (MA OEP): Each year from January 1 through March 31, you may change to another Medicare Advantage plan or drop your plan and return to Original Medicare.
 Learn more

 The D-SNP, C-SNP, and I-SNP plans listed on this page are available to qualifying individuals enrolled in Medicare Part A and Part B living in Cedar Bluff, Centre, Gaylesville, Leesburg, and all other areas of Cherokee County, Alabama.